tencentcloudstack/terraform-provider-tencentcloud/website/docs/r/mongodb_sharding_instance.html.markdown

 			- Read-only disaster recovery instances are not supported.
 			- Basic network cannot be selected.
 * `charge_type` - (Optional, String, ForceNew) The charge type of instance.
 Valid values are `PREPAID` and `POSTPAID_BY_HOUR`.
 Default value is `POSTPAID_BY_HOUR`.
 Note: TencentCloud International only supports `POSTPAID_BY_HOUR`.
 Caution that update operation on this field will delete old instances and create new one with new charge type.
 * `hidden_zone` - (Optional, String) The availability zone to which the Hidden node belongs.
-This parameter must be configured to deploy instances across availability zones.
+This parameter is required in cross-AZ instance deployment.
 * `mongos_cpu` - (Optional, Int) Number of mongos cpu.
 * `mongos_memory` - (Optional, Int) Mongos memory size in GB.
 * `mongos_node_num` - (Optional, Int) Number of mongos.